moonstoneG/WarSimulator/README.md

 The main gameplay of this game is to place NPCs and watch the war between NPCs

+Due to the particularity of the code, part of the core code has not been uploaded to Github.

 The concept of self-balancing ragdolls comes from Rockstar’s ragdoll system, which makes NPC ragdolls very effective in the two games Red Dead Redemption and Max Payne.